-Three-week session: four-credit courses typically meet four days per week for three hours a day on campus.
+Three-week session: four-credit courses meet four days per week for three hours a day on campus only.

 Our hybrid courses combine online and on-campus study.
-You take the majority of the course online via video or web conference, and you attend an intensive short session on campus.
-Information about the online format and dates of the on-campus session are outlined in course descriptions.
+You take the majority of the course online via video or web conference, and you attend one mandatory intensive weekend class on campus.
+Information about the online format and dates of the intensive weekend class are outlined in specific course descriptions.